 Line forms behind me, peashooters at the ready.
 Andy

-Putnam is at the forefront of study on the biochemical and neurological
+Dr. Putnam (singlet) is at the forefront of study on the biochemical and neurological

 Published just three months after When Rabbit Howls, this book